wenhuizhang/Cloud-Computing-Concepts-UIUC-Part-1-and-Part-2/mp2_assignment/README.md

-Read the specification document thoroughly.
+Rad the specification document thoroughly.

 Create a high level design covering all scenarios / test cases before you start coding.